Stretching might not be as helpful as you think, but this article will explain what will actually help.

 “I wanna run faster, so I’m going to double my mileage this week.”

-Along with these little snippets of people who just don’t get it is the odd dozen few people who complain of chronically tight hip flexors that no matter how often they stretch them just don’t seem to loosen up.
+Along with these little snippets of people who just don’t get it is the odd dozen few people who complain of chronically tight hip flexors, and that their mobility never improves no matter how often they do hip flexor stretches.

-Now maybe the thought process of doing the same thing over and over again and somehow getting a different response may seem like a good idea to some, whereas others may think they just need to “spend more time” stretching that tight and unforgiving muscle to make some headway, the simple fact of the matter is that if it’s not working, it’s probably not the right solution.
+Now doing the same thing over and over again and somehow getting a different response may seem like a good idea to some, whereas others may think they just need to “spend more time” with their hip flexor stretches to force that tight and unforgiving muscle to finally loosen up.
+But the simple fact of the matter is that if it’s not working, it’s probably not the right solution.

 The main components come down to: